roq-trading/roq-ansible-playbook/README.md

 The default configuration allows you to install the software, but it will not be your desired configuration.

-You can define your configuration in either of these locations (in order of precedence)
+You can define your specific configuration to either of these locations (in order of precedence)

 * inventory file
 * group\_vars